-- All posts must be newsworthy and timely. - All posts need to include hyperlinks to information found online - At least two (5) post needs to include embedded video - At least one post needs to consist of new information you found about a story - a.
+- All posts must be newsworthy and timely. - All posts need to include hyperlinks to information found online - At least (5) post needs to include embedded video - a.
 You can find new information from: - i.
 Talking to a source with knowledge of the story - ii.
 Finding additional context from doing research online - You cannot write more than two posts a day or the same week.